MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-backup-and-recovery.md

   - e2e-aks
 ---

-# Backup and Recovery for AKS
+# Backup and recovery for AKS

 ## Why backing up your AKS cluster is important

-Backup and Recovery is an essential part of any organization's operational and disaster recovery strategy.
-A Backup and Recovery plan usually relies on a diverse set of technologies and practices that are based on taking periodic copies of data and applications to a separate, secondary device or service, and then using those copies to recover the data and applications, and the business operations on which they depend, in the event of system failure, data loss or disaster.
+Backup and recovery is an essential part of any organization's operational and disaster recovery strategy.
+A backup and recovery plan usually relies on a diverse set of technologies and practices that are based on taking periodic copies of data and applications to a separate, secondary device or service, and then using those copies to recover the data and applications, and the business operations on which they depend, in the event of system failure, data loss or disaster.

-As cloud-native deployments and Kubernetes continue to grow in adoption, it becomes increasingly essential for organizations to include Kubernetes clusters and workloads in a comprehensive Backup and Recovery strategy.
+As cloud-native deployments and Kubernetes continue to grow in adoption, it becomes increasingly essential for organizations to include Kubernetes clusters and workloads in a comprehensive backup and recovery strategy.

-Implementing Backup and Recovery in AKS allows you to:
+Implementing backup and recovery in AKS allows you to:

 - Create a secondary copy of the configuration and data from your AKS cluster, to use if irreversible system failure, data loss or disaster occurs.
 - Copy Kubernetes resources and application data from one AKS cluster to another.